corda/corda/docs/source/node-database.rst

 PostgreSQL
 ----------
-Nodes have also been tested on PostgreSQL 9.6 database, using PostgreSQL JDBC Driver 42.1.4.
+Nodes also have untested support for PostgreSQL 9.6, using PostgreSQL JDBC Driver 42.1.4.

 Configuration
 ~~~~~~~~~~~~~